 As I discussed, some of the drawbacks to Virginias—especially straight Virginias—for beginners, can be positives if used as a learning opportunity.
 So, a good straight Virginia seems appropriate here.
 That said, Mac Baren Virginia no. 1 just happened to be the one I picked up, and it’s notorious for bite, even among Virginias.
 If I had to recommend one that can help train your cadence and develop the palate, but which offers beginners more than a lesson, that would have to be Mac Baren’s Capstan Gold Navy Cut.

-This blend is right down the middle in strength, has a good mix of Virginias, and gentle embellishments from the flavoring.
+Not too strong, but not totally docile, the strength is great for a beginner pipe tobacco.
+Capstan Gold features a good mix of Virginias, and gentle embellishments from the flavoring.
 While you still have to respect it on the draw, it’s not the same biter as some other straight Virginias.

 - Strength: Mild – Medium